Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team: Plot

 The player wakes up one day finding that they have been transformed into a Pokémon, without any memory of their past.
 In a world devastated by many natural disasters — that have only begun to happen quite recently — the player and a newly made friend join forces and form a rescue team.
 The team meets other rescue teams, including a top-ranked rescue team consisting of Alakazam, Charizard, and Tyranitar, named Team ACT.
 The team makes enemies unwittingly with another rescue team, Team Meanies, consisting of Gengar, Ekans, and Medicham, who seek world domination under the disguise of a rescue team.
-Not far into the storyline, the player is told of a legend about a Ninetales laying a curse on a human who had deliberately grabbed Ninetales' tail.
+Not far into the storyline, the player is told of a legend about a Ninetales laying a 1000-year curse on a human who had deliberately grabbed Ninetales' tail.
+The trainer’s Gardevoir however selflessly took the blow for them, leaving the Gardevoir as a spirit (who occasionally appears in the player’s dreams throughout the main story.)
 Ninetales predicted that the human would eventually be reborn as a Pokémon, and that the natural balance of the world would be upset.
 In the quest to discover the player's lost memory and purpose as a Pokémon, the team journeys to where the fortune-teller Xatu resides.
 Xatu is quick to realize that the player was once a human and tells that the player's human-to-Pokémon transformation is tied together with the natural disasters.
-This conversation is eavesdropped upon by Team Meanies' Gengar, who reveals the player's secret to the townsfolk and says that eliminating the human-turned-Pokémon in the legend would return the world to normal.
+This conversation is eavesdropped upon by Team Meanies' Gengar, who ‘reveals’ the player's secret to the townsfolk and says that eliminating the human-turned-Pokémon in the legend would return the world to normal.